Explainable Equivariant Neural Networks for Particle Physics: PELICAN: -boson 4-momentum reconstruction

 \subsection{Discussion}

-To see the main benefit of this model, we present the behavior of the relative reconstructed mass shown in Fig.~\ref{btW6DW_res_m}.
-PELICAN-reconstructed masses within the range of true $W$ masses are almost as precise on the full dataset as they are on FC events (see Fig.~\ref{btW6DW_res_m} near the peak at 1).
-The most prominent feature obvious from these results is that, despite the slightly lower accuracies on FC events (at fixed width and depth of the network), the model trained to reconstruct $p^W_{\mathrm{cont}}$ accurately reproduces the mass spectrum of $m^W_{\mathrm{cont}}$ in Fig.~\ref{targetm} and therefore discriminates between FC and non-FC events, allowing us to perform post-inference event selections.
+To see the main benefit of this model, we present the behavior of the relative reconstructed mass shown in \figref{btW6DW_res_m}.
+PELICAN-reconstructed masses within the range of true $W$ masses are almost as precise on the full dataset as they are on FC events (see \figref{btW6DW_res_m} near the peak at 1).
+The most prominent feature obvious from these results is that, despite the slightly lower accuracies on FC events (at fixed width and depth of the network), the model trained to reconstruct $p^W_{\mathrm{cont}}$ accurately reproduces the mass spectrum of $m^W_{\mathrm{cont}}$ in \figref{targetm} and therefore discriminates between FC and non-FC events, allowing us to perform post-inference event selections.

 For instance, in the \Delphes case, choosing a 55 GeV cutoff, $97\%$ of all FC events have $m_{\mathrm{reco}}>55 \text{ GeV}$, and vice versa, $97\%$ of all events with $m_{\mathrm{reco}}>55\text{ GeV}$ are FC.
 In this manner we can significantly improve the accuracy of the reconstruction without accessing truth-level information that is needed to identify FC events.
-This comes at the cost of a modest reduction in signal efficiency -- from the ostensible $100\%$ down to $75\%$.
+Notably, this so called ``parton labeling'' via regression networks was recently studied in ref.~\cite{CPT23}.
+This filtering of events comes at the cost of a modest reduction in signal efficiency -- from the ostensible $100\%$ down to $75\%$.
 Note that in the \Delphes case, the set of FC events is contaminated with a small number of events with significant losses of $W$ decay products due to detector effects, but it can be refined by reducing the jet radius used in the definition of full containment.
 Consequently, we propose the following simple routine for real-world applications of these models.
 First, use the model trained targeting $p^W_{\mathrm{cont}}$ as an FC-tagger to refine the data.
 Then, apply the model targeting $p^W_{\mathrm{true}}$ to reconstruct the $W$-boson.

 We conclude that $p^W_{\mathrm{cont}}$ is the better target for many common reconstruction tasks where one is willing to sacrifice some signal efficiency -- or to only fully measure the 4-momentum on a sub-sample of the identified events -- to gain improved accuracy.
-In the following sections we will not present models trained on both targets, however a complete set of metrics and results, including models targeting $p^W_{\mathrm{true}}$, can be found in Appendix~\ref{appendix_plots}.
+In the following sections we will not present models trained on both targets, however a complete set of metrics and figures can be found in \appref{appendix_plots}.